SEO Glossary: 150+ SEO Terms & Definitions to Know

 A back-end website software used to create, publish, modify, and manage digital content on a website without the need for coding.
 Examples of CMS platforms include WordPress, Joomla, Squarespace, and Flash.

 A digital marketing strategy that involves creating valuable custom content that shares information about a topic, your business, or your products or services with the goal of reaching, engaging, and converting your target audience.
+Content marketing services can help your business in producing online content on a one-time or ongoing basis.

 Any desired action taken on a website.
 Examples of conversions can include a purchase, an email newsletter subscription, or the completion of a contact form.